-The Aquaculture Stewardship Council (ASC) is also setting up, and when farms start to become certified by them you’ll be able to look out for their ecolabel too.
-(At the moment there’s no farms in Australia yet certified.)
+The Aquaculture Stewardship Council (ASC) is also setting up certification with farms such as Tassal Operations’ Macquarie Harbour Farm becoming the first in Australia to receive certification.
+As farms start to become certified by them you’ll be able to look out for their ecolabel too.

 2. Choose Northern Prawn Fishery (NPF) prawns, which include banana, tiger and endeavour.
 They’re found in the big retailers and mongers as NPF is the largest prawn fishery in Australia.
-But do note they are one of the fisheries with high bycatch.
+But note they’re one of the fisheries with high bycatch.

 3. Choose Australian.
 Pam from the Australian Marine Conservation Society (AMCS) suggests you go for “amber-listed” Australian-caught prawns.
-Check out their “red”, “amber”, “green” sustainable seafood guide for all fish.
+Check out their “red”, “amber” and “green” sustainable seafood guide for all fish.

 4. Choose estuary or river prawns, says Nathaniel from Greenpeace.
 You should choose local estuary or river prawns (school prawns) that aren’t trawled – Clarence River Prawns are a good choice.

-5. If you’re going for farmed prawns… choose a farm that uses land-based ponds with closed-loop technology (so there are no pollutants) put out into the water.
-So says Greenpeace’s Nathaniel.
+5. If you’re going for farmed prawns… “choose a farm that uses land-based ponds with closed-loop technology (so there are no pollutants) put out into the water”, says Greenpeace’s Nathaniel.
 Charlotte from MSC adds that you should opt for Australian or New Zealand farmed seafood as they have excellent management practices in place.